-Students in the MSN, Post-Graduate Certificate, and DNP programs are responsible for identifying their own clinical sites.
+Students in the MSN, Post-Graduate Certificate, and DNP programs are responsible for working with faculty to identify their own clinical sites.
 This process should start at least the semester prior to the clinical course or longer.
-In order to assisting students, the Department of Nursing has a Clinical Site Coordinator who maintains a book which provides a listing of organizations with which GSU currently has affiliation agreements.
+In order to assist students, the Department of Nursing has a Clinical Site Coordinator who maintains a book which provides a listing of organizations with which GSU currently have affiliation agreements.
 Students may access and review the clinical site listings in the Department of Nursing during normal business hours but an appointment needs to be made with the Clinical Site Coordinator for viewing the book and/or filling out required forms.
 Once the preceptor/residency supervisor is contacted and agrees to work with the student, the student should schedule a meeting with both the course instructor and the preceptor/residency supervisor to ensure that the course objectives are congruent with the student’s proposed clinical experience and that the course objectives can be met at the agency or institution.
 A clinical affiliation agreement must be in place or one must be initiated by the course instructor if one is not already in place.

 Once the site and preceptor/residency supervisor are in place and the agreement is executed, the student, preceptor/residency supervisor, and instructor should meet at least twice during the clinical.
 It is up to the student to coordinate times between the instructor and preceptor/residency supervisor.

 Adherence to HIPPA rules are enforced.
-Therefore, no conversations regarding patients and no communication about them should be posted online or discussed with any identifying information.
+Therefore no conversations regarding patients and no communication about them should be posted online or discussed with any identifying information.

-If you plan to apply for advanced practice licensure after graduating from master’s or post-master’s certificate programs, there may be other eligibility requirements that must be met.
+If you plan to apply for advanced practice licensure after graduating from master’s or post-master’s certificate programs there may be other eligibility requirements that must be met.
 Licensure requirements are set by the Board of Nursing in each state and may vary from state to state.
 It is your responsibility to contact the Board of Nursing in the appropriate state and obtain the information.